 Entrée also holds a 100% interest in the western portion of the Shivee Tolgoi mining licence ("Shivee West") covering 23,114 hectares.
 Since 2015, Shivee West has been the subject of a License Fees Agreement between Entrée and OTLLC and may ultimately be included in the Entrée/Oyu Tolgoi JV Property.

-Robert Cinits, P.Geo., Entrée’s Vice President, Corporate Development, approved the scientific and technical information about the Entrée/Oyu Tolgoi JV Property and Shivee West on this website.
+Robert Cinits, P.Geo., formerly Entrée’s Vice-President, Corporate Development and currently a consultant to the Company, approved the scientific and technical information about the Entrée/Oyu Tolgoi JV Property and Shivee West on this website.
 For detailed information regarding the Entrée/Oyu Tolgoi JV Property, refer to Entrée’s News Release dated January 15, 2018 available on SEDAR at www.sedar.com.
 Entrée’s updated technical report has been filed under the Company’s SEDAR profile at www.sedar.com, and updates Entrée’s 2016 technical report on the Entrée/Oyu Tolgoi JV Project filed in March 2016.

 The Technical Report can be found here